suinaowawa/homevision/README.md

 ![Alt Text](https://thumbs.gfycat.com/PlasticOffensiveEider-size_restricted.gif)

-Welcome to HomeVision, unlock the full potential of your security cameras with WebRTC restream RTSP package.
+Welcome to HomeVision, unlock the full potential of your security cameras with YOLOv8 and WebRTC!

 Transform your live video feeds into intelligent streams that detect, analyze, and respond to critical events in real-time.